jinzhezhang/erbb1_project/README.md

     conda env create -f requirements.yml

-Also, you will need a specific version of theano, which there is no way to install using conda library.
+Also, if you run any of the VAE based models (JT-VAE or RXN Generator), you will need a specific version of theano, which there is no way to install using conda library.
 Please follow these steps:

 1. Download files of the whole project of https://github.com/mkusner/grammarVAE/
 2. Theano_master is one subdirectory of the project, please record its path